jon-harper/OmniBox/docs/support/panel_mounts.md

 ![side panel example][img_side]{ width="360" }

 Introduced in version 0.9.9, the side panel replaces the "Unused CPU Cover".
-Side panels can be used to mount a single 40mm or 50mm fan, keystone jacks, or panel mounted connectors.
+Side panels can be used to mount a single 40mm or 50mm fan, keystone jacks, or panel-mounted connectors.

 Files for the side panel can be found in the [:material-git: `/Panels/Side Panel`][git_side_panel] git folder.